 These courses work at refining a student’s fundamental writing skills through practice either in expository prose discourse or written analysis and interpretation of works of literature.
 Requirement: One course.
 Must be completed in first two semesters.

 The goal of writing-intensive courses is to improve writing skills through writing regularly in a context where mentors in the various communities of discourse encourage, guide, and communicate to students high standards of writing through instruction and example.
 Writing intensive classes focus not only on the product, but also on the process of writing.
 Writing is not an elective option but a central focus of the course.
 Requirement: Three courses.
-Must be taken at Emory College of Arts and Sciences.
+Must be taken at Emory College of Arts and Sciences or Oxford College of Emory University.
 Must earn a grade of C or better.

 These courses expand a student’s understanding of quantitative modes of analysis.
 Requirement: One course.